Nenkai/gt-modding-hub/docs/ps3/basics/volume_system.md

 ## Unpacking the game files

-You can unpack this file located in your game disc, and your whole `PDIPFS` to have a completely extracted game.
+You can unpack `GT.VOL` located on your game disc, and your whole `PDIPFS` to have a completely extracted game.
 It is recommended to have **both** extracted if applicable.

 * Transfer `PDIPFS` and `GT.VOL` to your PC.